MarcoWorms/dices-and-decks/rogue-ascesion.md

 ## Multiplayer Setup

-- Each player creates their hero and use the same prestige level as other players.
+- Each player creates their hero and use the same ascesion level as other players.
 - Determine the turn order by rolling a d20 for each player.
 The highest roll goes first, followed by the next highest, and so on.
 - Add 5 additional cards (floors) to the tower for each additional player.
 - Increase monsters' initiative rolls by 1 for each additional player.